AdobeDocs/experience-manager-65.en/help/mobile/phonegap-app-details-tile.md

 ### The Authentication tab {#the-authentication-tab}

-The **Authentication** tab allows you to select an OAuth client to be assoicated with your application and enables a developer to utilize Adobe Experience Manager's OAuth authentication.
+The **Authentication** tab lets you select an OAuth client to associate with your application and enables a developer to use Adobe Experience Manager's OAuth authentication.

 ![chlimage_1-124](assets/chlimage_1-124.png)

 ### The Next Steps {#the-next-steps}

-Once you have learnt about Managing App Tile in the application dashboard, see the following resources for other authoring roles:
+Once you have learned about Managing App Tile in the application dashboard, see the following resources for other authoring roles:

 * [Editing App Metadata](/help/mobile/phonegap-editmetadata.md)
 * [App Definitions](/help/mobile/phonegap-app-definitions.md)